Last Updated On:

 Businesses trust the opinion of others in the same space or industry.
 So if you can promote your business using some of the success stories of your customers, it will add credibility.

 Your potential customers will value the reviews and recommendations shared by your existing customers.
-Thus your existing customers can influence the buying behaviour of your target market.
+Thus your existing customers can influence the buying behavior of your target market.

-Okta, a technology company that provides identity management solutions to businesses, leverages their customers for their promotion.
+Okta, a technology company that provides identity management solutions to businesses, leverages their customers for their B2B influencer marketing campaigns.
+These customers serve as macro or micro-influencers for their campaigns.
 They have created a series of compelling videos where their customers share some of their success stories.